-This discussion started in English with simultaneous interpretation into Russian before moving entirely into Russian after Wendy Goldman’s opening speech.
-While the event has now been concluded, you can watch the whole discussion via the video on this page.
+This discussion starts in English with simultaneous interpretation into Russian & then moves entirely into Russian after Wendy Goldman’s opening speech.

 While there are certainly also plenty of negative associations commonly connected with the Soviet Union, one area which tends to be seen relatively positively is its early work on gender equality.